Before the Award

 All applications to extramural sponsors must be reviewed by the institution prior to submission.
-It is the PIs responsibility to inform the Sponsored Projects Office of a pending submission a minimum of 30 days before the submission date.
-Additional guidelines and procedures for submitting proposals, subcontracts, and non-competing continuation applications are detailed in the Extramural Funding Application Review Policy.
+It is the PIs responsibility to inform Sponsored Projects of a pending submission a minimum of 30 days before the submission date via eSPA, CHOP's electronic sponsored projects administration portal.
+The PI is expected to provide the final application at least eight days prior to the submission deadline.
+Additional guidelines and procedures for submitting proposals, subcontracts, and non-competing continuation applications are detailed in the Proposal Review and Submission Policy.

 Science doesn't always wait for the arrival of money.
-When a new award is assured but the funding is delayed, it may be appropriate to open pre-award account.
-By opening a pre-award account, PIs do not have to transfer expenses onto a new account when funds arrive, thus avoiding both administrative burden and audit exposure.
+When a new award is assured but the funding is delayed, it may be appropriate to request an advanced account via eSPA.
+By opening an advanced account, PIs do not have to transfer expenses onto a new account when funds arrive, thus avoiding both administrative burden and audit exposure.
 It is not appropriate to charge these costs to other sponsored accounts, even if you intend to transfer them later.
 Charging these expenses to non-sponsored accounts and then transferring them later should also be avoided.

 Costs incurred in a pre-award account must be allowable under the potential award and are incurred at the recipient's risk.
 The PI or the PI's division/department will have to absorb any costs if the award is not received, is less than anticipated, or if the costs are disallowed per the terms of the award.
-Additional conditions and procedures for requesting a pre-award account are available from the Sponsored Projects Office.
+The guarantor account is included in the eSPA request.
+Additional conditions and procedures for requesting an advanced account are available from the RBM.